Jason-1201/ECE_49022/README.md

 ## Code Logic Explaination

 Once the power supply of the project is connected, the program starts.
-Once the program starts, it displays the number of players and rounds on the LCD.
-Then, it enters a infinite loop, which every loop checks the value of 6 variables:
+After the program starts, it displays the number of players and rounds on the LCD.
+Then, it enters a infinite loop that puts the system into sleep mode and wait for interrupts.
+The 6 expected interrupts are the following:
 * player_number_plus_button_pressed
 * player_number_minus_button_pressed
 * round_number_plus_button_pressed
 * round_number_minus_button_pressed
-* shuffle_button
+* shuffle_button_pressed
-* deal_button
+* deal_button_pressed

-Each variable will be changed by the corresponded button on the UI(User Interface).
-Once the corresponded button is pressed, the variable will be changed to 1 and activate the corresponded function.
-Note that the variable will be changed back to 0 after the function is activated, so that it won't be activating the same function infinite times and allow the user to activate the function again by pressing the button.

 ## Program Explaination